yarimatusevich/Hackathon-Summer-2025/README.md

 # University of Rochester Biomedical Data Science Hackathon Summer 2025
 Welcome to the landing page for the hackathon.
 The event will run from 8/19/25 through 8/23/2025 online.
-We will host a hybrid kick off event on 8/18/25.
-The latest information about the event will be posted here.
+If you missed the hybrid kickoff event on Monday 8/18, check your e-mail for the link to the recording.

  Please make sure each individual competing on your team is fully registered.
 Each team needs a captain with a github handle.
 To receive a prize, you must supply your University of Rochester e-mail address.
 All teams scoring better than random will receive a participation prize.
 1st and 2nd place winning teams in each division will get a cash prize (see below).
  **All team members must submit their own registration form to receive prizes.** To finish your team registration or to register for an existing team, use this [google form](https://docs.google.com/forms/d/e/1FAIpQLScDODn2UyefKIDaCjTlYF29xjRNgk2aJ98NtVksoDU1kFL44w/viewform?usp=sharing&ouid=101864452815264823434).